-At PPS, our mission and purpose in the world is to create more peace, within and between individuals and groups.
-All of our endeavors are focused toward this aim.
+At PPS, our mission, and purpose, in the world is to create more peace, within and between individuals and groups.
+All of our endeavors are focused on this aim.
 Therefore, we do not see conflict as a problem but rather an opportunity for transformation, growth, and greater harmony.
 We would love to help your community or group satisfy your members’ core needs, achieve valued interests, and develop more effective and productive interactions with all other parties.

 Contact PPS today for help with your community conflict resolution needs.